Parents and supporters' guide to Clearing

 - They didn’t apply through UCAS at all

-Making decisions that will affect the next few years (and beyond) may make a person anxious but you can do a lot to help your child or dependant think through their choices.
+Making decisions that will affect the next few years (and beyond) may be making your child anxious, and this year has been more stressful than ever with the cancellation of exams and questions over how grades will be decided.
+But you can do a lot to help your child think through their choices.

 Before results day

-If your child is worried they will not get the grades they need for their Firm or Insurance choice or they have changed their minds about where or what they want to study, encourage them to research alternatives.
-Clearing opens in July each year.
+If your child is worried they will not get the grades they need for their Firm or Insurance choice (on 13 August if they have taken A-levels), or they have changed their minds about where or what they want to study, encourage them to research alternatives now.

 Once they have their results

-Although it may be tempting to ease your child / dependant's anxiety by speaking to universities on their behalf, they must be the one to call.
-At Goldsmiths we have a very friendly and patient team of people answering calls, and we will do our best to help find a degree course that is suitable for your child or dependant, if that is possible.
+Although it may be tempting to ease your child’s anxiety by speaking to universities on their behalf, your child must be the ones to call.
+At Goldsmiths we have a very friendly and patient team of people answering calls, and we will do our best to help find a degree course that is suitable for your child, if that is possible.

-Have paper and pen to hand to make notes on what is said.
-It’s easy, in the panicky atmosphere of Results Day, to forget what has been discussed, especially if your child is calling more than one university.
+Have a pad and pen to hand to make notes on what is said.
+It’s easy, in the panicky atmosphere of results day, to forget what has been discussed, especially if your child is calling more than one university.

-If your child or dependant would rather not speak on the phone, we will have lots of other ways you can contact us.
-These will be displayed on our website around Results Day.
+If your child would rather not speak on the phone, we have lots of other ways you can contact us including an online application, which will be available once Clearing opens.

 Lots to consider

-It is wise to speak to a few institutions to compare what’s available, and also to research the university if your child or dependant has not considered it before.
+It is wise to speak to a few institutions to compare what’s available, and also to research the university if your child has not considered it before.

-Stress that they should be sure they are really interested in the degree they have chosen – three years is a long time to study a subject if you have only accepted it in order to get into a particular institution.
+Stress to your child that they should be sure they are really interested in the degree they have chosen – three years is a long time to study a subject if you have only accepted it in order to get into a particular institution.

-Your child or dependant should consider things beyond what the course is like.
-What sort of university experience do they want?
+Your child should consider things beyond what the course is like.
+What sort of university experience does your child want?
 Small town or city?
 Single campus or spread out?
 Do they want to be able to move into halls?

-Many universities, including Goldsmiths, usually offer your child or dependant the opportunity to come to the campus for a visit when they can take a look around and meet some of the current students before accepting a place.
-Find out more about visiting us and other ways you can look around the campus, including our Virtual Tour.
+Many universities, including Goldsmiths, will offer your child the opportunity to come to the campus for a visit when they can take a look around and meet some of the current students and potentially someone from their academic department before accepting a place.
+This may not be possible if the coronavirus lockdown is affecting the area or travel.
+Find out more about visiting us and other ways to look around the campus.

 Don't rush

-It can feel like a clock is ticking to make a decision, but they actually have time to consider their options.
-On Results Day, they have time to add their choice of university to their UCAS Hub (24 hours from 2pm).
+On A-level Results Day (14 August) it can feel like a clock is ticking for your child to make a decision, but they actually have time to consider their options.
+They have 24 hours from 3pm to add their choice of university on UCAS.
 This is the online system that shows how applications are progressing.
 Then, under the Consumer Rights Act (2015), they have the right to cancel their offer within 14 days.